dotnet-foundation/wg-membership/templates/recruiting-nominating-committee/email-template.md

 **If you are part of the nomination committee you cannot apply for the .NET Foundation Board.** If you are planning to apply for the board, I would be happy to help you with your application and support you in any way I can.

+You will also need to be a member of the .NET Foundation.
+If you aren't already, I can help guide you through the application process.

 Please let me know if you are interested or not.
 Looking forward to hearing from you.